jeffchang5/htn2016-server/README.md

-Mobile QuickStart
+Mobile Quickstart
 ===

 This repository is located at [https://github.com/twilio/mobile-quickstart](https://github.com/twilio/mobile-quickstart).

-This repository includes server-side web application required for Twilio mobile sample apps such as QuickStart and BasicPhone.
+This repository includes server-side web application required for Twilio mobile sample apps such as Quickstart and BasicPhone.
 The Python script is responsible for generating capability tokens and serving TwiML.

 Prerequisites
 ---